Dell Inspiron laptops: Inspiron 8500/8600 (2003)

 The Inspiron 8500 and 8600 were mainstream notebooks that were clones of the Latitude D800 and D810, using nearly identical hardware.
 The Inspiron 8500 was the only model that utilized an Intel Pentium 4-M processor, while the Inspiron 8600 was based on Intel's Centrino platform and utilized an Intel Pentium M processor.
-The Latitude D800/D810 utilized Intel Pentium M processors like the Inspiron 8600.
+Its contemporary Latitude D800/D810 models they were based on utilized Intel Pentium M processors like the Inspiron 8600.
 Since they were clones of the D800/D810, they included many Latitude-specific features such as the Dell D-Dock and the D-bay (which allowed users to swap out the CD drive for a floppy drive or secondary battery).
 They were also one of the first Dell laptops to use a widescreen display, alongside the Latitude D800/D810.
 Like the Inspiron 1100/5100 series that was also released in 2003, the 8500 and 8600 were among the first Dell laptops to be offered in Venice Blue and Moonlight Silver.
 Additionally, snap-on faux-wood lid covers were an available accessory which allowed customers to customize the look of their Inspiron.